 There are several VOLCANOES in Washington.
 The eruption of Mt.
 St. Helens in southwest Washington volcano in 1980 was the greatest natural disaster in the state in recorded history.
 (The writer of this website was there when it happened) This volcano is a National Monument and continues to have minor eruptions.
 In the spring of 2016 Mt.
 St. Helens had a swarm of earthquakes.
-Information on what to do during a volcano eruption.
+Learn what to do during a volcano eruption.

 The Cascade Mountains divide Washington into 2 different WEATHER regions.
 Western Washington has mild wet winters and cool summers.
 Eastern Washington is drier, hotter in the summer, and colder in the winter.
 The state has Winter Storms and Thunder Storms.
 The western slopes of the Cascade Mountains receives some of the heaviest snowfall in the country.
 The wettest area of the contiguous United States is the western side of the Olympic Peninsula which is a World Heritage Site.
 The Washington State Department of Health is working to reduce the effects of climate change on people's health.
 The Washington State Climatologist provides information about the weather in the state.

 Washington has a great diversity of WILDLIFE and many Wildlife Refuges.
 Many areas in the state have been selected for viewing.
 The state has many National Wildlife Refuges and a National Marine Sanctuary.
 The Northwest Trek is a wildlife park and has special event and programs throughout the year.
 Some species of wildlife are threatened or endangered including the gray wolf and the grizzly bear.
 Walking Trails are located throughout the state.
 Dungeness spit is the longest natural sanspit in the county and the site of a National Wildlife refuge.
 Washington has many Wilderness Areas.
 The state has a Nature Mapping Program.
 There are over 2,000 cougars in the state.
 The State Mammal is the Washington Ground Squirrel.
 Washington has many Nature and environmental education centers

 YMCA organizations are located throughout Washington.
 The state has a YMCA Mock Trial Program.
 The state also has Boy Scout and Girl Scout organizations and Boys & Girls Clubs.
 Washington has 4-H Clubs and chapters of Future Farmers of America.